 If you ever take a Bitemojo tour, make sure you start with an empty stomach, good walking shoes and plenty of time.
 You’ll need all three.

 Disclosure: I took a Bitemojo tour in Jerusalem because I could do it for free as a participant in a TBEX conference for travel bloggers.
 It’s not something that would have even occurred to me otherwise.
-Nevertheless, I loved it, and would certainly do it again, when I next travel in a city where it’s available.
+Nevertheless, I loved it, and happily did another one in Singapore after this one.

 What is Bitemojo?